tufts-nolop/nolop-signs/README.md

-Signs, forms, labels that we make for the makerspace
+Signs, forms, labels, and machine usage guides that we make for the makerspace

 All licensed under Creative Commons Attribution-Share Alike License.